Automattic/newspack-development-environment/README.md

 ## Run Newspack

-In a brower go to http://newspack-dev.test/wp-admin and login with username `admin` and password `password`.
+In a browser go to http://newspack-dev.test/wp-admin and login with username `admin` and password `password`.